content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/1-java-classes-objects-constructor-this-memory-management-garbage-collection.md

 5.5.2 Copying values without constructor

-6\.
+6\. this Keyword in Java

+7\.
 Introduction of Stack and Heap in Java

-6.1 Stack Memory
+7.1 Stack Memory

-6.2 Heap Memory
+7.2 Heap Memory

-6.3 Difference between Stack and Heap Memory
+7.3 Difference between Stack and Heap Memory

-7\.
+8\.
 Java Garbage Collection

-7.1 Advantage of Garbage Collection
+8.1 Advantage of Garbage Collection

-7.2 How can an object be unreferenced?
+8.2 How can an object be unreferenced?

-8\.
+9\.
 References

 ## 1. Introduction